pym96/MA_Sentry/README.md

 just compile it again, then all things will be ok(normally......)

 ## Attention
-Branch main is chaos, and branch final is normal.
+Branch main is chaos, BUT branch final is normal.